scnslabutsa/myhthelperEduContent/_episodes/OHS17i.md

 * Exercise Regularly.

 	- For tips about how to start an exercise plan, stay motivated, and find different ways to be physically active, please see our section on Physical Activity.
 [PA1.html](/PA1/index.html), [PA2.html](/PA2/index.html), [PA3.html](/PA3/index.html) and [PA4.html](/PA4/index.html)

+<sup>20</sup>American Cancer Society, 2015.
+Nutrition For The Person With Cancer During Treatment: Weight Gain.